 If we take a nap from time to time in the theater or cinema, is that a bad sign?

 No, I would not generalize.
-In the theater, it can simply be the frequency of the music, which relaxes us and makes us a little napping as it hits our own brain’s frequency.
+In the theater, it can simply be the frequency of the music, which relaxes us as it hits our own brain’s frequency.
 In the cinema, it probably depends on the movie.
 As always, a short nap can always be a state of relaxation.
 That should definitely be discussed individually.
 Of course, when I’m so tired that I fall asleep, though it’s exciting, it’s definitely a sign that you’re not having a qualitative sleep.

 Are you in favor of a siesta?

 Absolutely!
 In the US, public transport is required by law to take a minimum siesta of 40 minutes.
 Lufthansa uses the same method for its pilots, but we are talking about power napping, which does not require a fixed daily commute.
-For example, Lufthansa has reduced this mapping to 30 minutes.
-Ronaldo even holds these power napps 6x the day before major games.
+For example, Lufthansa has reduced this napping to 30 minutes.
+Ronaldo takes these power naps 6 times the day before major games.

 People say they fall asleep without a problem, but then wake up and can not fall asleep.
 Why is that?